Nexxus67/perlscript/README.md

 # perlscript
-Perl script for dumb hacking wer server attempt detection
+Perl script for dumb hacking wer server attempt detection (if you didn't implement a honeypot)

 # How it works